Pycter transfers your photos directly between devices.

 All metadata is preserved.

-Albums are end-to-end encrypted.
-Not even the Pycter team can see your photos, albums, or members.
+With end-to-end encryption enabled, not even the Pycter team can see your photos, albums, or members.

 Install Pycter on your phone or computer.